opencadc/canfar-portal/resources/services/digital_object_identifiers_en.md

 <!-- Content start -->

 <h5>A Digitial Object Identifier is a string that is associated perpetually (at least in theory) with a particular digital object.
-CANFAR registers Digitial Object Identifiers (DOIs) with DataCite.
+CANFAR registers Digital Object Identifiers (DOIs) with DataCite.
 A number of services will resolved the DOI directly to the digital object</h5>

 <b>Purpose</b>